Women's, Gender, and Sexuality Studies (WGS) - Courses

 SOC/WGS 375 Cr.3

 Examines the social construction of sexual orientation and its meaning for women and women's equality.
 The course draws on a range of sources, including scientific research, history, literature, psychological theory, and popular culture.
-Prerequisite: WGS 100 or WGS 130 or EFN 205.
+Prerequisite: one of the following: WGS 100, WGS 130, WGS 150, or EFN 205.
 (Cross-listed with SOC/WGS; may only earn credit in one department.)
 Offered Occasionally.

 WGS 386 Cr.3